List of Adelaide United FC records and statistics

 Adelaide United Football Club is an Australian professional soccer club based in Hindmarsh, Adelaide.
-The club was formed in 2003.
-Adelaide United became the first southern member admitted into the A-League Men in 2005.
+The club was formed in 2003, as they became the first and only South Australian member admitted into the A-League Men in 2005.

-This list encompasses the honours won by Adelaide United at national, regional and friendly level, records set by the club, their managers and their players.
+The list encompasses the honours won by Arsenal at national, regional, county and friendly level, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
+It also records notable achievements by Arsenal players on the international stage, and the highest transfer fees paid and received by the club.
+Attendance records at Hindmarsh, and Adelaide Oval, their occasional home for important matches, are also included.

 Adelaide United have won eight top-flight titles, and hold the record for the most Australia Cup wins, with three.
 The club's record appearance maker is Eugene Galekovic, who made 285 appearances between 2007 and 2017.
-Craig Goodwin is Adelaide United's record goalscorer, scoring 49 goals.
+Craig Goodwin is Adelaide United's record goalscorer, scoring 60 goals.

-All figures are correct as of the match played on 11 March 2023.
+All figures are correct as of the match played on 1 May 2024.

 Honours and achievements

 Adelaide United's first ever silverware was won in 2006.
 The A-League Men Premiership, won by the club was Adelaide United's first trophy.
 In 2019 they became the most successful club in Australia Cup history with three titles.

 Adelaide United's honours and achievements include the following: